spectrocloud/librarium/docs/docs-content/profiles/cluster-profiles/modify-cluster-profiles/modify-cluster-profiles.md

 - Profile layers or pack versions.

 You can also create multiple versions of a cluster profile with different pack configurations.
+For more information, review the [Version a Cluster Profile](version-cluster-profile.md) guide.

 In the event that more than one application in the profile needs the same pack, Palette allows you to deploy the same pack to multiple layers.
 Check out [Duplicate a Pack in a Profile](../create-cluster-profiles/duplicate-pack-in-profile.md) for more information.